Parliamentary.ai

 Overview

-The Health and Social Care (Independent Living) Bill aims to improve the lives of disabled people in the UK by giving them more control over their care and support, promoting independent living, and ensuring equal opportunities.
-The bill introduces a range of new rights and duties for local authorities, NHS bodies, and other relevant organisations.
+This bill aims to improve the lives of disabled people in the UK by giving them more choice and control over their lives, promoting independent living, and ensuring they have the support they need.
+It introduces new rights for disabled people and places new duties on local authorities and NHS bodies to support them.

 Description

-• Secure the availability of a sufficient range of communication support, independent advocacy, practical support, advice, information, residential accommodation, employment opportunities and respite services.
+• Provide a range of services: Ensure access to communication support, independent advocacy, practical support, residential accommodation, and employment opportunities.

-• Maintain a register of disabled persons in their area.
+• Maintain a register of disabled persons: Identify and track the needs of disabled people in their area.

 Government Spending